 The men said nothing while the monkey-man drove, their faces remaining incredulous as they wantonly gazed at Ayxin.
 Skimming their minds, Ayxin affirmed that Gwen Song possessed very desirable physical traits, as she could taste the lust oozing from the men's brains.

-After some time.
-The vehicle stopped.
+After some time, the vehicle stopped.

 Then the men told her that they were not going to West Lake.

-The brazen proclamation confused Ayxin, who could hardly fathom why these apish, low-life existences would deceive her.
+The bold proclamation confused Ayxin, who could hardly fathom why these apish, low-life existences would deceive her.
 It was as ridiculous as a Merfolk offering Golos its young, only to pass it off as a joke when the Thunder Wyvern arrived, hungry and anticipating a fulfilling meal.

 "Are you saying that you do not know the whereabouts of The Ash Bringer?"
 Ayxin asked, her voice raising an octave.